A man in a hat is kneeling on rocks next to a river panning for gold - Gold panning in a riverbed with prospecting tools

 A wide view of rolling hills beneath a cloudy sky, featuring the text “Top Gold-Producing Countries” and the “Pan for Treasure” logo in the corner, highlights regions known for their rich gold resources.

-A rocky waterfall surrounded by trees and calm water, with text asking, "Is there gold in Arkansas?" and a "Pan for Treasure" logo in the corner invites you to explore the state's hidden treasures.
+A tree-lined street in South Carolina with text asking, "Is there gold in South Carolina?" and a "Pan for Treasure" logo in the corner, inviting viewers to explore the state's hidden riches.

-A snowy, mountainous landscape in Alaska features the question “Is there gold in Alaska?” alongside a circular “Pan for Treasure” logo in the corner.
+A misty forest and snow-covered mountains set the scene as the question "Is there gold in Washington?" appears, with a "Pan for Treasure" logo in the top left corner.

 Explore the Best States to Pan for Gold